Watercolor: laptop terminal glowing with a golden line of AI response, notebook with token beads, tea cup, and sticky note with checkmark on desk

 Long Conversation Failures: Lessons from 3 Drift Disasters

 The previous exercise was to run a 15-turn conversation with AI, using progress summaries and new conversations as checkpoints.
-If you actually did it, you probably noticed something else too — drift doesn’t always look the same.
+If you actually did it, you probably noticed something else too: drift doesn’t always look the same.
 The three cases below are all failures I’ve run into myself.
 Here’s what happened, why it happened, and how to avoid it.
 Failure 1: Work Directions Got Mixed Together What Happened I was figuring out the approach for a project.
-I first discussed Approach A with AI — building a data dashboard.
-After 4 turns, it didn’t feel deep enough, so I switched to Approach B — automated reports — for another 3 turns.
-Then I thought maybe we could combine Approach C’s real-time push capability.
+I first discussed Approach A with AI, building a data dashboard.
+After 4 turns, it didn’t feel deep enough, so I switched to Approach B, automated reports, for another 3 turns.
+Then I thought maybe I could combine Approach C’s real-time push capability.
 Three directions kept jumping around in the same conversation for a dozen turns. ...

 2026-05-23 · 7 min · Alex Wang